 “Take off whatever your wearing underneath.
 You may toss them on the floor if you like.
 You won’t be needing them anymore.”

-Reaching under my skirt, I slipped my underwear over my knees and to the floor, then opened my legs.
+Reaching under my skirt, I slipped my underwear over my knees and to the floor.
+I opened my legs.

-“Wider, pussy.
+“Wider, girl.
 So I can see.
 Wider until it hurts.
-Like you’re being fucked by a grown man’s cock.
-Has pussy ever been fucked by a grown man?”
+Like you’re being fucked by a grown man.
+Have you ever been fucked by a grown man?”

 “No,” I managed.

 “You’ll address me and any man as ‘Sir’.”

 “No Sir.”
 I spread my legs as far as the couch would let me.